quanterall/HaskellMaterials/basics/extras/optics.md

   }
 ```

-2. Define a function `uppercaseFirstLetterOfUsersLastName :: User -> User`.
+2. Define a function `uppercaseFirstLetterOfUsersLastName :: App -> App`.
 Define it in part using
    lenses.

 3. If we wanted to use a lens to get the length of a `User`s full name, what could we do?